Hira-0534/gym-website/README.md

 # Gym Website 🏋️‍♀️

 This is my first web development project, built using **HTML5** and **CSS3**.
-It features a clean and simple homepage with a navigation bar, a styled registration form, and a gym-themed background image.
+It features a clean and simple homepage with a navigation bar, a styled registration form.

 This project is part of my learning journey in the Web Development Roadmap and showcases my initial understanding of frontend structure and styling.